All Shall Be Well

 Their third feature, Suk Suk (2019), premiered at the Busan International Film Festival and was nominated for five Golden Horse Awards and nine Hong Kong Film Awards.

 The film went on to win two Hong Kong Film Awards and several other accolades, including Best Film at the Hong Kong Film Critics Award.
 Suk Suk was presented in the Panorama section at Berlin International Film Festival 2020.
+It has been sold to multiple international territories, including the USA, where it was re-titled Twilight’s Kiss for its cinematic release.

 Their latest feature, All Shall Be Well, premiered at Berlinale 2023, winning the prestigious Teddy Award and securing international distribution in many countries and winning several other international awards.